mentaldropouts/PokemonDeciderApp/README.md

 ##### Tips:
 * Use the Random button first then change the pokemon accordingly so that the backend gets all the data in one packet instead of individually.
+* If the submit button turns green then turns back to red without displaying the pokemon, then there was a error.
+Just press random again and then try again.